-Muscle cars were marked as meatier then sports cars with their beefed up V-8 engines.
-The Dodge Challenger initially came out with a 383 engine but offered a dual 440 engine option.
+Muscle cars were marked as meatier than sports cars with their beefed up V-8 engines.
+The Dodge Challenger initially came out with a 383 engine, but offered a dual 440 engine option.
 A 426 Hemi was also available for buyers who chose it for an additional $1,200.

 Approximately 73,000 versions of the 1970 Dodge Challengers were produced.